-Piazza Navona is one of the most emblematic places to visit on Rome city tours, which I recommend you do to explore every corner and not miss anything.
+Piazza Navona is one of the most iconic places to visit on Rome city tours, which I recommend you do to explore every corner and not miss anything.

 Walking is the best way to get there.
 I recommend the walk that starts at the Spanish Steps and ends at Piazza Navona, amply signposted, as on the way you can visit the Trevi Fountain and the Pantheon.

 2. Piazza del Popolo

 This emblematic square of Rome, crowned by the Flaminian Obelisk that originally stood in the Circus Maximus, is an important agora of Roman public life even today.